Drawing: Part one. Figurative Drawing.

 Figurative Art: It's not to do with figures

-Figurative art is a term we use for painting, drawing, and scuplture that is clearly derived from the real world.
+Figurative art is a term we use for painting, drawing, and sculpture that is clearly derived from the real world.
 You could call it Representational Art.
-It is often used as a term to contrast Abstract Art.
-A picture being described as either Abstract or Figurative (or most likely, somewhere in between!).
+It is often used as a term in contrast to Abstract Art.

 So a figurative drawing is a drawing of a thing.

-I know what you are thinking… can that thing be a figure?
-Umm… well yes it can.
-But it also be a tree, a box of eggs or a whole landscape.
+… can that thing be a figure? … well yes it can.
+But it also be a tree, a box of eggs or a landscape.

 If you are concerned with ideas and devices such as; use of pattern, the surface texture of your drawing, or optical effects of colour: then you are using abstract elements.